sarah-ceo/TerrainGeneration-OpenGL/README.md

 So this is not really a game in the end unfortunately.

 Sources:
-Youtube videos for the terrain generation with perlin noise, and https://adrianb.io/2014/08/09/perlinnoise.html as well.
+https://en.wikipedia.org/wiki/Perlin_noise, https://adrianb.io/2014/08/09/perlinnoise.html, and a lot of Youtube videos explaining terrain generation with Perlin noise.

 Screenshots:
 ![desert](/screenshots/screenshot_desert.png)